vatlab/sos/README.md

 ## Limitations

 SoS is essentially a tool to compose and execute commands and scripts.
-It uses workflow variables (and their derived forms) and string substitution to create scripts (from user-provided templates) and execute them with their own intepreters.
+It uses workflow variables (and their derived forms) and string substitution to create scripts (from user-provided templates) and execute them with their own interpreters.
 Therefore,

 * SoS only supports command line tools.
 There is no plan to extend it for interactive or GUI usages.
 * SoS does not understand the underlying tools and scripts and have no